-The Project Wizard buttons on the left hand side either initiate the step by step Project Wizard which takes you systematically through the Project Settings, Building Constructions and Services and inputs, using the top button, or using the red/green indicator buttons, individual inputs can be accessed as required.
+The Project Wizard buttons on the left hand side either initiate the step by step Project Wizard which takes you systematically through the Project Settings which takes you systematically through the Project Settings which takes you systematically through the Project Settings which inputs can be button, or using the red/green indicator buttons, individual inputs can be accessed as required.
 If you are unsure what data still needs to be entered you can click on one of the buttons for more information.
 Ultimately when all the necessary data has been entered, the buttons turn from red to green and the 'Run SBEM' turns green to allow a compliance check.

-The Tree View [143] Pane shows information on layers [141], zones [84], roofs [89], floors [49], surfaces [104], windows [108] and doors [118].
+The Tree View 144 Pane shows information on layers 143, zones 85, roofs 90, floors 50, surfaces 108, windows 109 and doors 120.
 This allows easy selection of the required part of the building.
 Right mouse clicking over the selection brings up a menu where you can select functions to be carried out.

 The 2D View Pane allows a building to be drawn and modified in 2D.
-A number of views s1 can be used.
+A number of views 2 can be used.